-- Continue to monitor developments and pursue opportunities to support ratifica-tion of agreement and ratification of protocol of amendment regarding food security for the WTO "Bali" Agreement on Trade Facilitation.
-Continue to play a leadership role in the USAID/USTR Alliance and the private - sector business coalition. - Coordinate with members of the international business community to ensure Good and the method of the method o - volved in initiatives. - Continue to work with the ICC, WCO, WTO, USTR and CBP to coordinate donor effort on technical assistance and capacity building.
-Coordinate with the OECD on creating helpful data, research and information on the benefits of implementing the agreement and how trade facilitation will help developing and load download do help developing and least developing countries.
+Continue to monitor developments and pursue opportunities to support ratifica-tion of agreement and ratification of protocol of amendment regarding food security for the WTO "Bali" Agreement on Trade Facilitation.
+Continue to play a leadership role in the USAID/USTR Alliance and the private sector business coalition.

+Coordinate with members of the international business community to ensure Coordinate with incliners of the international business community to ensure there is one coordinated message for business.
+Identify resource capabilities and regions/countries of interest for members involved in initiatives.

+Continue to work with the ICC, WCO, WTO, USTR and CBP to coordinate donor effort on technical assistance and capacity building.

+Coordinate with the OECD on creating helpful data, research and information on the benefits of implementing the agreement and how trade facilitation will help developing and least developing countries. help developing and least developing countries.